What Is Alternative Analysis in Project Management?

 Get real-time data for better alternative analysis with ProjectManager’s live dashboard.
 Learn More!

-Benefits of Analysis of alternatives (AOA)
+Benefits of Analysis of Alternatives (AOA)

 Using an analysis of alternatives (AOA) will help the project, portfolio and program managers identify, understand and evaluate the alternatives open to them when managing a project.
 It will also help them to select the best course of action as it concerns project costs and risks.